covcom/388COM/Week_02_The_Java language/README.md

 3. Click Code ==> Rearrange Code and Code ==> Reformat Code to make it look nicer.

-Now we're ready to explore inheritance in java.
+Now we're ready to explore inheritance in java:

 1. Create a new class called 'Car', and delete the public mofifier.
 By removing the public modifier, we make the class default.
 That means only classes with the same package can access it.
  > We don't have to remove 'public', but I want to make sure both subclasses have the same access level.
 The important thing to remember is that in Java there can only be one public class per .java file.